unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/apple-time-machine.md

 To create a Time Machine share:

 1. In the %%WebGUI|web-gui%%, go to **Shares** and click **Add %%user share|user-share%%**.
-2. Configure the following key settings:
+2. Configure the following settings:

     | Setting                     | Description                                                                                  |
     |-----------------------------|----------------------------------------------------------------------------------------------|